xamidev/blankos/USERS.md

 #### `sysinfo`

+Outputs information about the current system (CPU and RAM).

+Options:
-Outputs information about the current system.
-Calling the command without options will show basic info about the CPUid and the lower/upper memory.
-To show the full memory map, use the verbose flag `-v`.
+- `nothing` will show basic info about the CPUid and lower/upper memory.
+- `-v` will output the CPUID, lower/upper memory, and the memory map.

 #### `conway`